Brian Burroughs, P.A.-C.

 - Over-the-counter pain relievers

 Aspirin, ibuprofen and acetaminophen may do the trick for tension headaches and migraines.
 However, it's important to use these in moderation as persistent use can lead to medication overuse headaches, also called rebound headaches.

 - Prescription medications

-A number of prescription medications can be used to treat migraines and the nausea that often accompanies them.
-There are also medications that can be taken to prevent migraines.
-Some of these medications also work on cluster headaches or icepick headaches.
+Several prescription medications can be used to treat migraines and the accompanying nausea.
+Some medicines can be taken to prevent migraines.
+Some of these medications also work on cluster headaches.

-Breathing in pure oxygen effectively treats cluster headaches for most people.
+Breathing pure oxygen effectively treats cluster headaches for many people.

-Aerobic exercise releases tension and stress, which can contribute to developing headaches.
+Aerobic exercise releases tension and stress that can contribute to developing headaches.